Fitz9000/VBA-Functions/README.md

 # ------------------------------------------------------------------------------

-'Returns TRUE if the spreadsheet is not missing any of the header parameters in the order provided Private Function VerifyData(h1, h2, h3 As String, sheetSearch As Worksheet) As Boolean
+'Returns TRUE if the spreadsheet is not missing any of the header parameters in the order provided Private Function VerifyDataOrdered(sheetSearch As Worksheet, requiredHeaders As Variant) As Boolean

-    Dim requiredHeaders As Variant
     Dim index As Integer
     Dim errorCount As Integer
     Dim iCell As Integer